BaoPham92/Resstaurant-Reviews/README.md

 - November 13th.
 So far the objective, was to was to turn this into a offline accessible content for the initial state.
 See more in the Todo section regarding the latest adjustments / commits.
 Also removed the Tools section as I doubt this will be a project that will need much in terms of any dependencies.
 This isn't a full scale project.

+- November 14th.
+Minor updates today.
+Updated semantics with additional (aria-role, aria-label) attributes added.
+Attribute typos.
+A media query was added for min-vw: 1200 and changed content CSS slightly regarding flexbox usage.
+Added lazyloading for application performance when rendering to the client.

 </details>
 <!-- End of Notes section -->
 <br>